Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Best for: Visitors short on time who want to stay close to the action

-Praça Luis de Camões square and its monument surrounded by grand buildings and trees in Lisbon's Chiado district
+Praça Luis de Camões in Chiado

-It doesn't get any more central than Baixa and Chiado and 95% of guides will tell you this is the best place to stay in Lisbon.
-Personally, it’s not my favorite neighborhood, but it is wise choice for lots of travelers, especially those coming for the first time and/or with limited time in the city.
+Personally, it’s not my favorite area, but it is wise choice for lots of travelers, especially those coming for the first time and/or with limited time in the city.

-Although technically two separate neighborhoods, Baixa and Chiado blend together, so they’re mostly referred to jointly, and they are certainly Lisbon’s most convenient locations for sightseeing.
-With Alfama to the west, Bairro Alto to the north, the river to the south, and the Estrela/Belem areas to the east, this is prime central Lisbon.
+Although technically two separate neighborhoods, Baixa and Chiado blend together, so they’re mostly referred to jointly.
+This is prime central Lisbon and the neighborhoods are bordered by Alfama to the east, Bairro Alto to the north, the river to the south, and the Estrela/Belem areas to the west.

 Where to stay